Elagoht/mark-your-water/README.md

 # Watermark Generator With Next.js

+> IMPORTANT NOTE: DO NOT WATERMARK IMAGES YOU DO NOT OWN.

 Generate watermarked images.
 Nothing more, nothing less.

 > Disclaimer: Source images must be available publicly on cross-origin.
 Webp is not supported.